How to Create a Local Administrator User Account in Windows 11

 Change account type setting

-f you log in with the new local user before changing the account type and they are still logged on, they will have to log off and back on for the changes to take effect.
+If you logged in with the new local user before changing the account type, they are technically still a standard user.
+If they are still logged on, they will have to completely log off and back on for the new administrator changes to take effect.

 Finalizing Your New Windows 11 Admin Account

-When you log in with this new user account for the first time, Windows will need to create its profile.
+When you log in with this new user account for the first time, Windows will need to actively create its profile folder structure.
+You will see a blue screen telling you the system is getting things ready.
+Do not turn off your computer during this phase.

-Then you will need to answer a few configuration questions and you will be ready to go.
+Then you will need to answer a few configuration questions regarding telemetry and privacy.
+Turn off whatever tracking features you do not want enabled.
+You will then be dropped onto the desktop ready to go.

-Now when you go back to Accounts > Other Users, you will see this new local account and it will say Administrator underneath it.
+Now when you go back to Accounts > Other Users, you will see this new local account.
+It will officially say Administrator underneath it.
 You can always change it back to a standard user later if needed as well.

 Windows 11 show users